ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ## Section 1: Clone the commercial-bond smart contract package

-1. pen up your terminal and run the following commands from your home directory:
+1. Open up your terminal and run the following command from your home directory:

 `
 $ git clone https://github.com/jinvanstee/commercial-bond.git